KarAshutosh/karashutosh.github.io/blogs/blog1.md

 ## Final Thoughts

-This vulnerability is a textbook example of why **partial sanitization isn’t enough**.
+This vulnerability is a textbook example of why **partial sanitization isn't enough**.
 Even if you remove dangerous tags, creative payload construction can bypass naive filters.

 In this case, overlooking incomplete HTML tags allowed full XSS exploitation.
-Security controls must be designed with **browser parsing behavior** in mind — not just what the filter “expects.”
+Security controls must be designed with **browser parsing behavior** in mind, not just what the filter "expects."

 A **simple HTML encoding step** (converting `<` to `&lt;`, `>` to `&gt;`, and so on) would have completely prevented this attack in the first place.